th2-net/th2-codec-open-api/README.md

 + Any number format will be treated as BigDecimal
 + Fix: removed all trailing zeros for double, float, bigDecimal

+### 0.2.1

++ Migrated to kotlin v1.6.21
++ Updated common and BOM version
++ Removed dependencies with vulnerabilities

 ### 0.2.0